ccamel/awesome-ccamel/README.md

 - [tmrts/boilr](https://github.com/tmrts/boilr) - :zap: boilerplate template manager that generates files or directories from template repositories
 - [tomarrell/wrapcheck](https://github.com/tomarrell/wrapcheck) - A Go linter to check that errors from external packages are wrapped
 - [toschdev/blockie](https://github.com/toschdev/blockie) - Ignite App - Analyses your blocks for you
-- [tractordev/wanix](https://github.com/tractordev/wanix) - A virtual environment runtime for the web, inspired by Plan 9
+- [tractordev/wanix](https://github.com/tractordev/wanix) - A sandbox toolkit for the web, inspired by Plan 9
 - [traefik/mesh](https://github.com/traefik/mesh) - Traefik Mesh - Simpler Service Mesh
 - [traefik/plugindemo](https://github.com/traefik/plugindemo) - This repository includes an example plugin, for you to use as a reference for developing your own plugins
 - [traefik/traefik](https://github.com/traefik/traefik) - The Cloud Native Application Proxy